Number squeezed and fragmented states of strongly interacting bosons in a double well: Truncated Basis Models for an Interacting BEC in a Double Well

 with

+$S_{max}$ is the largest value of $S_{2}$ achievable for a given potential and is achieved only in the pure $\ket{N/2}$ state.
+For $\alpha=4/81\,a_{ho}^{-2}$, explicit evaluation of this expression yields values of $S_{max} = 0.704$, 0.820, and 0.999 for $L=a_{ho}$, $2\,a_{ho}$, and $3\,a_{ho}$, respectively; as the barrier is increased, $S_{max}$ increases to approach 1.
+The extent of squeezing in the exact two-mode model is therefore controlled by both the value of $S_{max}$, which is determined solely by the well geometry, and the composition of the ground state (i.e., the $c_{n}$ parameters), which is determined by both the well geometry and the interaction strength $a$.

-$S_{max}$ is the largest value of $S_{2}$ achievable for a given potential, and it is achieved only in the pure $\ket{N/2}$ state. $S_{max}$ is also a function of the degree of degeneracy of the two modes: if they are exactly degenerate, then all of the probability for $\phi_{l}(z)$ is contained in the left well and $S_{max}=1$.
+For finite barriers, $S_{max}$ is quite sensitive to the barrier height because it is a function of the degree of degeneracy of the two modes, which is controlled by the well geometry.
+When the modes are exactly degenerate, then all of the probability for $\phi_{l}(z)$ is contained in the left well and $S_{max}=1$.
 Otherwise, part of $\phi_{l}(z)$ extends into the right side of the potential (and vice versa for $\phi_{r}(z)$), and $S_{max} < 1$.
-Physically, this means that when the modes are not exactly degenerate there is a nonzero probability of measuring a difference in the number of particles between the two wells even in the $\ket{N/2}$ state.
-For $\alpha=4/81\,a_{ho}^{-2}$, explicit evaluation of Eq.~(\ref{eq:Smax}) yields values of $S_{max} = 0.704$, 0.820, and 0.999 for $L=a_{ho}$, $2\,a_{ho}$, and $3\,a_{ho}$, respectively; in other words, higher barriers lead to more potential for squeezing.
+Physically, this means that when the modes are not exactly degenerate, there is a nonzero probability of measuring a difference in the number of particles between the two wells, even in the $\ket{N/2}$ state.
+Mathematically, this means that $\hat{n}_{l} = \hat{L}$ and $\hat{n}_{r} = \hat{R}$ only at complete degeneracy, so that $S_{2}$ is then equivalent to $S$ as defined in Eq.~\eqref{eq:S}.
+One can thus interpret $S_{max}$ as compensating for the fact that in the non-degenerate case (i.e., for realistic finite barrier heights), the operators in the two-mode Hamiltonian ($\hat{n}_{l}$ and $\hat{n}_{r}$) are not identical to the operators that define squeezing ($\hat{L}$ and $\hat{R}$, see Eq.~\eqref{eq:LandR}).

-As we have seen previously, $c_{n}^{2} = \frac{1}{2^{N}}\binom{N}{n}$ when $a=0$, and hence $S_{2}=0$ for the non-interacting system.
-If the ground state is $\ket{N/2}$, then $c_{N/2} = 1$ (all other $c_{i} = 0$) and $S_{2} = S_{max}$.
-From the above values of $S_{max}$, we therefore see that even within the two-mode model, the maximum possible relative squeezing is quite sensitive to the barrier height and is reduced as the height decreases.
-The inclusion of two-body interaction terms also influences the system: the results in Sec.~\ref{sec:2moderesults} show that not only is $\ket{N/2}$ not the ground state in the $a \rightarrow \infty$ limit, but also that the squeezing does not necessarily increase monotonically as a function of $a$.
+An additional difference between the degenerate and non-degenerate cases is the dependence of the one- and two-body tunneling amplitudes on $a$ in Eq.~\eqref{eq:2modeham} as compared with Eq.~\eqref{eq:JandIHam}.
+In the degenerate case, $\ket{N/2}$ is the ground state in the $a \rightarrow \infty$ limit, but this is no longer true in the non-degenerate case.
+Indeed, the degeneracy of the system influences the composition of the ground state (and thus the amount of squeezing) for all nonzero values of $a$.
+The results presented in Sec.~\ref{sec:2moderesults} will show that for the exact two-mode model, not only is $\ket{N/2}$ not the ground state in the $a \rightarrow \infty$ limit, but also that squeezing does not necessarily increase monotonically as a function of $a$.